BricsCAD provides a rich toolset to control 2D and 3D geometric models with parameters of different kinds. This includes:

-To set an expression to any of these properties, select the corresponding array entity, either in the drawing area or directly from within the Mechanical Browser and enter the expression in the corresponding properties field in the Mechanical Browser or in the Properties bar.
+To define an expression for any of these properties, select the corresponding array entity, either in the drawing area or in the Mechanical Browser and enter the expression in the corresponding properties field in the Mechanical Browser or in the Properties bar.

 Parameters of Mechanical Components